On-Page SEO

 • AI content can perform well if reviewed, edited, and enriched with real expertise.

-Originally a three-part framework called E-A-T, Google added a fourth dimension, Experience, in December 2022, upgrading it to E-E-A-T. This was announced directly on the Google Search Central Blog.
+Originally a three-part framework called E-A-T, Google added a fourth dimension — Experience — in December 2022.
+This was announced directly on the Google Search Central Blog.
 If your strategy still references only "E-A-T," it's outdated.

 What is E-E-A-T?